Insights

 Collaborative Efforts and Policies

 Addressing the issue of bird collisions requires collaboration among architects, conservationists, and researchers.
 Policymakers can also play a vital role in promoting bird-safe building design.
-Many building certifications, such as LEED, WELL Building Certification, and the Living Building Challenge, now offer credits and resources to address bird-safe glazing.
-Cities and states that have recently passed bird-safe building measures include:
+Many building certifications offer credits and resources to address bird-safe glazing, including the recently released LEED v5, which includes bird-friendly glass as an option for Biodiverse Habitat credit.
+Cities and states that have adopted bird-safe building measures include:

 • New York City